 You can read an article published by Cancer World after the event and its debate here.

-Europe takes drug repurposing on board
+Europe has taken drug repurposing on board

 A few months after our webinar, drug repurposing was announced as part of the New Pharmaceutical Strategy for Europe and was also mentioned in Europe’s Beating Cancer Plan, published in February 2021: the European Commission decided to launch an EU platform to support the repurposing of existing medicines, using digital tools.